Characters: Ginga Kikoutai Majestic Prince

-- Sixth Ranger: In episode 13, he joins team Rabbits.
-Bonus points for his unit named Black Six.
+- Sixth Ranger: In episode 13, they join Team Rabbits.
+Bonus points for their unit named Black Six.

 - Split Personality: Seems to go between a Shrinking Violet and a Jerk Ass Blood Knight which maybe a byproduct of the AHSMB's personality overriding Ange's.

-- Unstoppable Rage: Tends to completely flip during combat, especially if he doesn't get to fight the enemy's Ace.
+- Unstoppable Rage: Tends to completely flip during combat, especially if they don't get to fight the enemy's Ace.

 - Big Brother Mentor: To Izuru, and to the rest of Team Rabbits to a lesser extent.